grafana/mimir/docs/sources/configuration/about-versioning.md

 We mark as "Experimental" all features and flags that we don't consider production-ready.

 We do not guarantee backwards compatibility for experimental features and flags.
-Configuration and flags are subject to change.
+Experimental configuration and flags are subject to change.

 The following features are currently experimental: